Registered monumental masons

 List of registered monumental masons

 We register the following monumental masons.
 Any monumental mason not on this list may apply for inclusion.
-See the link to the Monumental Mason Registration Scheme below.
+See the link to the Memorial Mason Registration Scheme below.

 3 Wildman Street, Kendal, Cumbria LA9 6EN

 Unit 1, Port Road Workshops, Port Road, Carlisle, Cumbria, CA2 7AJ

 Telephone: 01228 512888

 163-167 Denton Street, Carlisle, Cumbria, CA2 5JP

 4 Wold Farm Park, Broughton Road, Old Northants NN6 9RH

 Telephone: 01604 780044

 A & J Robertson (Granite) Ltd / Beattie Memorials

 Specialist Memorial Works